Medieval Inquisition

-The Medieval Inquisition was a series of Inquisitions (Catholic Church bodies charged with suppressing heresy) from around 1184, including the Episcopal Inquisition (1184–1230s) and later the Papal Inquisition (1230s).
-The Medieval Inquisition was established in response to movements considered apostate or heretical to Roman Catholicism, in particular Catharism and Waldensians in Southern France and Northern Italy.
+The Medieval Inquisition was a series of inquisitions (Catholic Church bodies charged with suppressing heresy) from around 1184, including the Episcopal Inquisition (1184–1230s) and later the Papal Inquisition (1230s).
+The Medieval Inquisition was established in response to movements considered apostate or heretical to Catholicism, in particular Catharism and Waldensians in Southern France and Northern Italy.
 These were the first of many inquisitions that would follow.

 The Cathars were first noted in the 1140s in Southern France, and the Waldensians around 1170 in Northern Italy.
-Before this point, individual heretics such as Peter of Bruis had often challenged the Church.
+Before this point, individual heretics such as Peter of Bruys had often challenged the Church.
 However, the Cathars were the first mass organization in the second millennium that posed a serious threat to the authority of the Church.
-This article covers only these early inquisitions, not the Roman Inquisition of the 16th century onwards, or the somewhat different phenomenon of the Spanish Inquisition of the late 15th century, which was under the control of the Spanish monarchy using local clergy.
-The Portuguese Inquisition of the 16th century and various colonial branches followed the same pattern.

 Background

 The Roman Emperor Constantine legalized Christianity in 312.
-Having been severely persecuted under previous emperors, the new religion now felt capable of commencing its program of persecution.
-From the moment it was recognised and empowered, there were persecutions against the adherents of other cults — pagans, Jews, and heretics.
 Though only in the fourth century of its existence, Christianity had spread widely and was already beginning to experience a multiplicity of schisms within itself.
 Among the most significant of the heresies at this time were Arianism, Manichaeism, Gnosticism, the Adamites, the Donatists, the Pelagians, and Priscillianists.

 The Edict of Thessalonica issued on 27 February 380 by Emperor Theodosius I established Nicene Christianity as the state church of the Roman Empire.
 It condemned other Christian creeds as heresies of "foolish madmen" and approved their punishment.
 In 438, under Emperor Theodosius II, the Codex Theodosianus (Theodosian Code), a compilation of laws of the Roman Empire, already provided for the confiscation of property and the death penalty for heretics.
 After the Fall of the Western Roman Empire in the 5th century, there followed almost seven centuries in which persecutions for heresy became very rare.
 Some of the old heresies survived, but in a weakened state, and they tended not to operate openly.
 No new schisms appeared to emerge during this period.